Would You Like to Publish a Book & How to Submit a Book Proposal

 Formal proposals for publications should include the following:

-- Synopsis or Overview of the Book and its structure.
+1. Synopsis or overview of the book and its structure.

-- Two writing samples, preferably taken from completed portions of the book or related its theme.
+4. Two writing samples, preferably taken from completed portions of the book or related to its theme.

 How book proposals are reviewed